irmen/prog8/docs/source/syntaxreference.rst

     array[2]        ; the third byte in the array (index is 0-based) string[4]       ; the fifth character (=byte) in the string

+Note: you can also use array indexing on a 'pointer variable', which is basically an uword variable containing a memory address.
+Currently this is equivalent to directly referencing the bytes in memory at the given index.
+See :ref:`pointervars`

 String
 ^^^^^^